apalmer/Will-and-Want/README.md

 Caption: Eye Must Not Contaminate Observation

 Eye does not intervene and again the rock's impact damages Eye's view screen.

+Onu walks off turning his back on the Fruit tree.

+Onu's path begins to lead him upwards and upwards becoming more onorous and difficult as it does.

+Eventually Onu reaches a cliff, walking over to the edge of the cliff he fearfully approaches the ledge.

+Onu's view from the ledge shows he is now above and relatively close to the Fruit bearing part of the Fruit tree.

+After some reflection and struggle with his own fear Onu takes a running leap off the edge.

+Portrayal of Onu's midflight leap should empasize his passion/fear etc.

+Onu lands successful on the Fruit tree's crown.
+After some recovery and celebration of his success he makes his way to the Fruit.

 # References
 ## Trees